vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 ---
-sidebar_position: 2
+sidebar_position: 3
-title: Configure and run
+title: 2.
+Configure and run
 hide_title: false
 ---
+import NetworkParameter from '@site/src/components/NetworkParameter';

 ## Configuring the components and getting it up and running
 Once you have all the executables you need, you must configure them to run correctly and to connect to the existing network.